 Astro Pak offers a full selection of cleaning and surface polishing services tailored to the individual need of each client.
 Individually, mechanical polishing, electropolishing, and electrolytic cleaning can be standalone processes.
 However, combining one or more of these services together will optimally address certain requirements.
 When used with our chemical cleaning and passivation services, customers will experience the ultimate in corrosion and contamination protection for extended, reliable performance.

-Astro Pak uses custom-designed tooling to ensure optimal contact with intricate stainless steel surfaces, along with proprietary chemistry for superior results.
+Astro Pak uses custom-designed tooling to ensure optimal contact with intricate stainless-steel surfaces, along with proprietary chemistry, for superior results.
 The surface roughness reduces to a level at or below the originally specified surface finish.
-Furthermore, we confirm optimal Ra using microscopic and profilometry testing to provide absolute quality assurance.
-Our highly trained technicians are able to produce results that meet or exceed industry requirements.
+“Ra,” or surface roughness, is confirmed using microscopic and profilometry testing to ensure absolute quality assurance.
+Our profilometers gauge surface roughness while Ultrasonic testers measure tank wall thickness.
+Recording these measurements before and after remediation allows our highly trained technicians to produce results that meet or exceed industry standards.

 Electropolishing is an electrochemical surface finishing process using a DC current delivered through an electrolyte solution to dissolve the surface of metal to a limited depth.
 The end result is a finish that meets or exceeds biopharmaceutical surface finish requirements.
 It can reduce Ra measurements by up to half that from mechanical polishing alone.